 - a.
-Securities eligible for investment must be rated "A3, A-, or A-" or better by two of the three nationally recognized rating services, Moody's, S&P, or Fitch, respectively.
-No rating may be lower than any of the ratings listed above. - No more than 5% of the portfolio shall be invested in any single institution. - c.
-Medium-term corporate notes may not exceed 30% of the City's portfolio. - d.
+Corporate notes refer to debt securities issued by domestic corporations organized and operating within the United States, or foreign institutions licensed by the US federal or state governments and operating within the United States. - a.b.
+Securities eligible for investment must be rated in a rating category of "A3, A-, or A-" or its equivalent or better by two of the three nationally recognized statistical rating services organizations, Moody's, S&P, or Fitch, respectively.
+No rating may be lower than any of the ratings listed the category described in the preceding sentence-above. - b.c.No more than 5% of the portfolio shall be invested in any single institution. - e.d.
+Medium-term corporate notes may not exceed 30% of the City's portfolio. - d.e.
 The maturity of any corporate note shall not exceed three years.